zammad/zammad-org/src/it/reference/glossary.md

   Puoi definire le tue macro ed eseguire azioni basate su tutti gli attributi disponibili in

-Main Content
+Main content
 : The middle section of the Zammad layout.
 Depending on the view you have selected, it shows the dashboard, overviews, the ticket detail view, the create-ticket form or other screens.

-Main Content Footer
+Main content footer
 : The action row at the bottom of the Main Content area.
 It holds the primary actions of the currently active view, such as `Create`, `Apply Template` or `Discard Changes` on the create-ticket form.